 Glory to God in the highest, and on earth peace and goodwill towards men.

 Not singing, but saying.
-The Latin for the last line is:
+By the way, the Latin for the last line is:

 In the Christian tradition, this is known as the Greater Doxology or the Angelic Hymn.